dastrasmue/rpi-lighttpd/README.md

 ## Build

-First clone or download the [spujadas/lighttpd-docker](https://github.com/spujadas/lighttpd-docker) GitHub repository, open a shell in the newly created `lighttpd-docker` directory, then build the image and run a container using Docker or Docker Compose, as explained below.
+First clone or download the [dastrasmue/rpi-lighttpd](https://github.com/dastrasmue/rpi-lighttpd) GitHub repository, open a shell in the newly created `rpi-lighttpd` directory, then build the image and run a container using Docker or Docker Compose, as explained below.

 ### Build with Docker